You are here

 where,

-C = consumption expenditure made by public
+C = consumption expenditure made by the public

 I= private investment made by firms